 “FICO Score 9 uses a more refined treatment of consumers with a limited credit history and those with accounts at collection agencies so that lenders can grow their credit and loan portfolios more confidently,” said Jim Wehmann, executive vice president for Scores at FICO.
 “By applying innovative predictive modeling techniques on recent data to capture consumer credit behavior, FICO Score 9 will extend FICO’s leadership in providing the credit score that most accurately and fairly defines U.S. consumer credit risk.”

 This change was most likely a response to another credit scoring model, VantageScore.
-Although not nearly as widely used by lenders, the VantageScore credit scoring model has gained traction because of its more lenient treatment for consumers with “thin files.”
+Although not nearly as widely used by lenders, the VantageScore credit scoring model gained traction because of its more lenient treatment for consumers with “thin files.”
 FICO 9 directly competes with VantageScore’s treatment of new borrowers who may not have a credit score.

 Will lenders use the new FICO 9 scoring model?